Home Latest PDF of ADA-DAT: Dental Admission Test

 2. Testing Perceptual and Spatial Abilities: Evaluating the candidate's ability to interpret visual information and manipulate 3D objects, which are essential skills in dentistry.

-3. Assessing practicing Comprehension Skills: Testing the candidate's ability to read and comprehend scientific passages, extract relevant information, and draw accurate conclusions.
+3. Assessing reading Comprehension Skills: Testing the candidate's ability to read and comprehend scientific passages, extract relevant information, and draw accurate conclusions.

 4. Evaluating Quantitative Reasoning Skills: Assessing the candidate's mathematical proficiency, including arithmetic, algebra, geometry, and data analysis, which are necessary for problem-solving in dentistry.